richardrl/rlkit-relational/README.md

 To get started, checkout the example scripts, linked above.

 ## Installation

+Note: These settings have only been tested on Ubuntu 18.
+It is recommended to use Ubuntu 18.

 1. Install and activate a new python3 virtualenv.
 ```
 virtualenv -p python3 relationalrl_venv